Carney Chukwuemeka: Aston Villa

 Chukwuemeka joined the Aston Villa academy from the Northampton Town academy in March 2016.
 He signed his first professional contract with Villa in July 2020.

 Chukwuemeka made his senior debut for the team on 19 May 2021 in a 2–1 away victory over Tottenham Hotspur, hitting the post within minutes of entering the game.
 On 23 May 2021, he was named Aston Villa Academy Player of the Season for the 2020–21 season.
 The following day, Chukwuemeka was part of the Aston Villa U18s squad that won the FA Youth Cup, beating Liverpool U18s 2–1 in the final.

-Chukwuemeka made his first senior start on 24 August 2021 in a 6-0 victory against Barrow in the second round of the EFL Cup, and made his first league start four days later in a 1-1 draw with Brentford, a performance Paul Merson hailed as "outstanding", adding "he will be an absolute star".
+Chukwuemeka made his first senior start on 24 August 2021 in a 6–0 victory against Barrow in the second round of the EFL Cup, and made his first league start four days later in a 1–1 draw with Brentford, a performance Paul Merson hailed as "outstanding", adding "he will be an absolute star".

-Chelsea
+Chelsea and Borussia Dortmund

 On 2 August 2022, Aston Villa and Chelsea confirmed that the clubs had reached an agreement for the permanent transfer of Chukwuemeka, subject to the player agreeing personal terms and undergoing a medical.
 On 4 August 2022, Chelsea announced the signing of Chukwuemeka on a six-year contract.
+On 20 August 2023, Chukwuemeka scored his first senior goal in a 3–1 loss to West Ham United, and was later substituted after suffering a knee injury.

+On 3 February 2025, Bundesliga club Borussia Dortmund signed Chukwuemeka on loan until the end of the season, with an option to make the move permanent.
+On 5 April, he netted his first goal for the club in a 4–1 away win over SC Freiburg.
+On 26 August, Chukwuemeka joined Borussia Dortmund on a permanent transfer.
+Later that year, on 1 October, he scored his first UEFA Champions League goal in a 4–1 win over Athletic Bilbao.

 International career

-Chukwuemeka is eligible to play for the national teams of Austria, England, Nigeria.
+Chukwuemeka is eligible to play for the national teams of Austria, France, England, and Nigeria.
 After making two appearances for England U17 national team, on 29 March 2021, he made his debut for the England U18 squad in 2–0 victory over Wales.

 On 2 September 2021, Chukwuemeka made his debut for the England U19s during a 2–0 victory over Italy U19s at St. George's Park, he also captained the side.
-On 10 November 2021, he scored his first englandU19 goal, in a 4–0 victory over Andorra U19 in a 2022 UEFA European Under-19 Championship qualification match.
+On 10 November 2021, he scored his first goal at this level, in a 4–0 victory over Andorra U19 in a 2022 UEFA European Under-19 Championship qualification match.